Burwood house fire: Emergency Services confirm the death of two children

+A devastating house fire has claimed the lives of an 8-year-old and his baby sister.

-Emergency services have confirmed an 8-year-old boy and a 9-month-old girl have died in a house fire in Burwood, Christchurch.
+Emergency services confirmed the two died as the result of a house fire in Burwood, Christchurch, last night.

 Fire and Emergency New Zealand assistant area commander, Mike Bowden said it is believed four children and the father were inside the property when the fire started.